 If the belt is too narrow, you’ll be scared that you’re going to fall off if you drift a little – and if it’s too short, you’re gonna have to shorten your stride.

 Both situations drastically reduce your comfort level and overall enjoyment during your workout.

-And this is a good thing because you won’t have to worry at all about running out of space.
-And at 60″ long, you shouldn’t have any problems stretching out completely when running at higher speeds.
+At 60″ long, even taller runners shouldn’t have any problems stretching out completely when running at higher speeds.

-At 300 lb, the Pro 2000 should be able to accommodate the majority of users safely.
+It also allows the Pro 2000 to accommodate the majority of users safely.

 The deck is also equipped with ProForm’s patented ProShox Cushioning system, which is designed to significantly reduce the stress felt through your joints.

 Less compact forces means a more comfortable workout, especially for people who may be dealing with arthritis or joint pain.

 You can easily fold the deck vertically with the hydraulic EasyLift Assist system, which can save you a lot of space when you’re not using it.

 Overall, the Pro 2000 scores highly with the extra large running surface and users seem to agree that the ProShox shock absorbing system works well too.

 If the running surface is my first priority, motor strength is a close second.